hmrc/agent-authorisation-api/README.md

 Agent Authorisation API
 ==============================

 This API allows agents to request authorisation to act on a client's behalf for the different MTD tax services.
-The API also allows the Agent to check the status of authorisations already requested.
+The API also allows the Agent to check the status of authorisation request.
 Please note this API has no effect on the existing XML API.

 ## Motivation
 Agents often use software to perform services for their clients.